- Scott Morgan, Founder & CEO

 Scott is a proud product of the K-12 City of Pittsburgh public school system, and desires that all students are afforded the same opportunities to learn and grow that he was given as a child.

 Celia began her career as an educator and taught for seven years in the Los Angeles Unified School District.
-She then joined Teach For America where her most current role there, was responsible for leading a team, who supported close to 300 corps members in the areas of teacher effectiveness and leadership, who were teaching approximately 22,000 students in low-income communities.
-Currently, as the Senior Director for the Western Region, she oversees the planning and implementation of programmatic work and leads a team who is responsible for hitting strategic priorities and goals in alignment with EP’s short-term and long-term outcomes.
+She then joined Teach For America, and in her most current role there was responsible for leading a team who directly supported close to 300 corps members who collectively taught approximately 22,000 students in low-income communities.
+Currently, as the Senior Director for the Western Region, she oversees the planning and implementation of programmatic work and leads a team who is responsible for hitting strategic priorities and goals in alignment with EP's short-term and long-term outcomes.